 1tspcold water

-2½tspEverything Bagel Seasoning(see notes to make your own)
+2½tspEverything Bagel Seasoning(see link below to make your own)

 ½tspgarlic powder